Assemblyman in Ahanta West Arrested Over Alleged Galamsey Involvement

 Abu Trica receives hero's welcome as he appears before Gbese District Court, video sparks debate

-3News reported that the president noted that operators often shift allegiance when governments change, allowing the practice to persist.
+3News reported that the president noted that operators often shifted allegiance when governments change, allowing the practice to persist.

 “And the work of the NAIMOS is not easy.
-They go to a community and the chiefs, the youth and everybody come out and resist them.
-And so I didn’t kid myself that we will be able to win that fight overnight.
+They go to a community, and the chiefs, the youth and everybody come out and resist them.
+And so I didn’t kid myself that we would be able to win that fight overnight.
 But we cannot relent, we must continue."

 NDC executives investigated over galamsey

-Earlier, YEN.com.gh reported that the Attorney General, Dr Dominic Ayine, had instructed the EOCO to investigate the NDC Vice Chairman, Yakubu Abanga and National Organiser, Joseph Yammin, over their alleged involvement in illegal mining activities.
+Earlier, YEN.com.gh reported that the Attorney General, Dr Dominic Ayine, had instructed the EOCO to investigate the NDC Vice Chairman, Yakubu Abanga and National Organiser, Joseph Yammin, over their alleged involvement in galamsey activities.

-The probe, stemming from a report, sought to uncover the extent of their role in galamsey and identify others implicated, with the EOCO tasked with gathering evidence and recommending appropriate action to uphold the rule of law and protect Ghana’s abundant natural resources.
+The probe sought to uncover the extent of their role and identify others implicated in a report, with the EOCO tasked with gathering evidence and recommending appropriate action to uphold the rule of law and protect Ghana’s abundant natural resources.

 Source: YEN.com.gh